incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 Step 3: (after reviewing) now write section 1
 ```

-> this is called "prompt chaining" — documented in both OpenAI and Anthropic guides. reduces errors significantly on long tasks.
+> this is called "prompt chaining" —  reduces errors significantly on long tasks.

-## RULE 10: Tell it what NOT to do (negative prompting)
+# RULE 10: Tell it what NOT to do (negative prompting)

 telling the model what to avoid is just as important as telling it what to do.